 Ind AS 116 replaces the existing leases Standard, Ind AS 17 Leases, and related interpretations.
 The standard sets out the principles for the recognition, measurement, presentation and disclosure of leases.
 The standard introduces a single lessee accounting model and requires a lessee to recognized assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 The Standard also contains enhanced disclosure requirements for lessees.
 The effective date for adoption of Ind AS 116 is annual periods beginning January 1, 2020.
-The company is currently assessing the impact of adopting the amendments on its financial statements.

-b) Ind AS 12 - Income taxes (amendments relating to Income tax consequences of dividend and uncertainty over income tax treatments)
+b) Ind AS 12 - Income taxes (amendments relating to income tax consequences of dividend and uncertainty over income tax treatments)